Glutamine, what is it for? How to take it, what are the benefits and much more.

-If your workout only involves 30 minutes of intense exercise, your Glutamine levels will not drop significantly, and therefore, unless you are on a diet hypocaloric or low on proteins, the benefits will be less.
+If your workout is just 30 minutes of intense exercise, your Glutamine levels won't drop significantly, and therefore, unless you're on a diet. hypocaloric or low on proteins, the benefits will be less.

 The anti-catabolic effect is probably the most interesting, especially at this time of year, with so many people on the treadmill and starving to show off their abs.

 What Glutamine DOES NOT Do

 You already know that in hypercaloric diets, rich in quality proteins and with a well-programmed workout the benefits will not be many, but with the amount of marketing that exists around the world of supplements, it is easy to get lost.

 This one The study separated 31 people between 18 and 24 years of age into two groups, one group used Glutamine and the other group Maltodextrin for six weeks.

 (Both groups improved)

 Another thing that this amino acid does not do is to directly improve performance in high-intensity and short-term sports in healthy people.